japanninja74/OS_emness_sha256/README.md

 There is no timeout set for each client's connection.

 Additionally, the program should provide the following functionalities for a shared folder on the server:

--List Directories: Use the "ls" command to retrieve a list of directories inside the shared folder.
+- List Directories: Use the "ls" command to retrieve a list of directories inside the shared folder.

--Make Directory: Utilize the "system" system call "mkdir" to create a new directory within the shared folder.
+- Make Directory: Utilize the "system" system call "mkdir" to create a new directory within the shared folder.

-Download Content: Enable the download of text file contents while verifying its integrity using the SHA256 checksum. for the SHA256 you have to use the core through driver.
+- Download Content: Enable the download of text file contents while verifying its integrity using the SHA256 checksum. for the SHA256 you have to use the core through driver.
 This functionality should utilize two separate threads: one for reading the file's content and another for calculating the hash.
 The second thread should execute after the first one,